TusharSSurve/OpenCV/README.md

 ## 33. Face Mesh

 Face Mesh is a face geometry solution that estimates 468 3D face landmarks in real-time.
+It can be used as facial landmarks for detecting eyes, mouth, jawline, nose & eyebrows.
+Face mesh is mainly useful for real-time augmented reality (AR) applications.